ashishb-devops/Jenkins-EndtoEnd-CICD-pipeline/README.md

         5.2: Set up a Git repository for Argo CD to track the changes in application manifests.
         5.3: Set up Argo CD yaml file.

-    6. Configure Jenkins pipeline to integrate with Argo CD:
-       6.1 Add the Argo CD API token to Jenkins credentials.
-       6.2 Update the Jenkins pipeline to include the Argo CD deployment stage.

-    7. Run the Jenkins pipeline:
+    6. Run the Jenkins pipeline:
-       7.1 Trigger the Jenkins pipeline to start the CI/CD process for the Java application.
+       6.1 Trigger the Jenkins pipeline to start the CI/CD process for the Java application.
-       7.2 Monitor the pipeline stages and fix any issues that arise.
+       6.2 Monitor the pipeline stages and fix any issues that arise.

 This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD, and Kubernetes.